joe7575/techage/README.md

 Code: Licensed under the GNU AGPL version 3 or later.
 See LICENSE.txt
 Textures: CC BY-SA 3.0

+The TA1 mill sound is from https://freesound.org/people/JustinBW/sounds/70200/ The TA1 watermill sound is from https://freesound.org/people/bmoreno/sounds/164182/

 Many thanks to Thomas-S and others for their contributions